King's Voices: Foundation and role in college

 The choir was founded in October 1997 under the direction of Dr John Butt, then Director of Studies of Music at the College.
 The primary aim of the choir was to give female students to opportunity to sing in the chapel, and it renders female King's students able to audition for choral awards.
 This is not, however, a requirement to sing in the choir, and most members are volunteers (i.e. they do not hold an award).
 The choir is also open to singers from other colleges, as well as staff and fellows from within the college.
 The majority of the choir are King's students (both undergraduate and postgraduate), however.

 The choir sings evensong on Mondays in the University term.
 In addition to this, other services such as compline are occasionally sung by King's Voices.
 The choir also performs a mix of sacred and secular music elsewhere in the college throughout the year, in King's College Music Society (KCMS) concerts, as well as at other college events such as dinners.
 Outside of King's, the choir also participates in concerts and services in and around Cambridge and East Anglia such as Great St Mary's Church and Ely Cathedral, as well as in other locations such as St. George's Chapel, Windsor, and St Mary Magdalene, Richmond (this occasion being a concert for International Women's Day).
 The choir also tours once a year, around Easter time, giving concert and radio performances.

 Until 2022, the director was Ben Parry, a former choral scholar, and Assistant Director of Music at King's.
 He took over in 2013 from Simon Brown (who took over from John Butt in 2001).
-The current director, on an interim basis, is Ralph Woodward.
+Ralph Woodward took over as interim Assistant Director in 2022 until 2025.
+As of January 2026, the choir is run by Owen Elsley.